Blanking Panels: Why Your Server Rack Needs Them

 Modern server racks are designed specifically to ensure air will flow evenly, removing the heat very efficiently.
 These racks, however, operate properly only when all the slots are full.
 If there is an opening in any of the bays, the air will not perform as designed.
 Some things that can happen include:

 - Creating ‘Dead’ Spots – If there is an open bay in the rack the airflow may not reach all the intended areas.
 This can create ‘dead’ spots where the air does not move or moves very slowly.
-This can result in a hotspot that could cause problems with equipment.
+This results in a hotspot that could cause problems with equipment.

 - Pulling Air from Opposite Side – The opening could cause air to flow through it from one side of the rack to the other.
 A properly setup rack will have cool air coming in on one side, and hot air removed from another.
 Mixing the two unintentionally will reduce its effectiveness.